 Welding on attachments must be performed by certified welders who have requested and obtained written approval from an authorized representative of the manufacturer before welding begins.

-All authorized welding repairs must be performed by qualified welders in accordance to the American attachment unsafe to operate and VOID THE WARRANTY!.
+All authorized welding repairs must be performed by qualified welders in accordance to the American Welding Society (AWS) standards.
+Welding procedures performed by unqualified welders may deem this attachment unsafe to operate and VOID THE WARRANTY!.